 Several factors contribute to tigers being classified as endangered, these include poaching, Illegal trade of tiger parts, loss of habitat, human conflict, and climate change.
 But before we answer the question “why are tigers endangered?”, let’s learn more about tigers and conservation efforts so you can understand their habitat and environmental needs.

 The tiger may be the most recognizable of the big cats.
 Bold, black stripes on an orange background easily set it apart from the lions and panthers.
-No trip to our local zoo is complete without checking out the tigers.
-Sadly, these beautiful creatures may only exist in zoos within the next decade.

 Subspecies Of Tigers